 There is no evidence that CWD can be naturally transmitted to livestock or animals other than deer and elk.
 Numerous experiments and investigations are currently being conducted.

 Note the location and as much information as possible about the animal and situation.
-Call the ND Game and Fish Department at 701-328-6300, immediately.
+Call the North Dakota Game and Fish Department at 701-328-6300 immediately.
 Arrangements will be made to investigate the report.

-Farmed Deer and Elk - What Is The ND Department of Agriculture, State Board Of Animal Health Doing About CWD?
+Farmed deer and elk: What is the ND Department of Agriculture, State Board Of Animal Health’s role in CWD?